Music of Germany: Hamburger Schule

 Hamburger Schule (School of Hamburg) is an underground music-movement that started in the late 1980s and was still active till around the mid-1990s.
 It has similar traditions as Neue Deutsche Welle and mixed all that with punk, grunge and experimental pop music.
-Hamburger Schule has been an important part of Germany's youth and gave the term "Pop" a new definition, as now it was "ok" (or "cool") to sing in the German language.
-Hamburger Schule also includes intellectual lyrics with postmodern theories and social criticism.
-Important artists are Blumfeld, Die Sterne and Tocotronic.
+Hamburger Schule includes intellectual lyrics with postmodern theories and social criticism.
+Important artists are Blumfeld, Die Sterne, Die Goldenen Zitronen and Tocotronic.

 Popular music from East Germany

 Ostrock

 By the early 1970s, experimental West German rock styles had crossed the border into East Germany and influenced the creation of an East German rock movement referred to as Ostrock.
 On the other side of the Iron Curtain, these bands tended to be stylistically more conservative than in the West, to have more reserved engineering, and often to include more classical and traditional structures (such as those developed by Kurt Weill and Bertolt Brecht in their 1920s Berlin theater songs).
 These groups often featured poetic lyrics loaded with indirect double-meanings and deeply philosophical challenges to the status quo.
 As such, they were a style of Krautrock.
 The best-known of these bands were The Puhdys, Karat, City, Stern-Combo Meißen and Silly.

 Only a few individual songs, such as "Am Fenster" by City and "Über sieben Brücken mußt Du geh'n" by Karat, found wide popularity outside the GDR.
 There was also a wide diversity of underground bands.
-Out of this scene later grew the internationally successful band Rammstein (see Neue Deutsche Härte below).
+Out of this scene later grew the internationally successful band Rammstein.

 Popular music from reunified Germany

 Modern popular music

 In the 1990s, German-language groups had only limited popularity, and only a few artists managed to be played on the radio, for example Nena, Herbert Grönemeyer, Marius Müller-Westernhagen, Die Ärzte, Rammstein, Rosenstolz or Die Prinzen.

 In the mid-2000s the German band Wir sind Helden found success with a new style of German-language pop-rock.
-This success was followed by several other bands and artists that led to a new boom of German-language music and a broader acceptance of existing German-language recording artists, such as:
+This success was followed by several other bands and artists that led to a new boom of German-language music and a broader acceptance of existing German-language recording artists.